 The Environmental Education and Training Unit (EETU) is responsible for the implementation of Environmental Education and Training activities in UN Environment.
 This is done in close collaboration with other relevant Divisions, Branches and Units in UNEP, as well as with other partners – mainly institutions of higher learning.
 Other partners include other UN agencies, governments, national and regional environmental education and training centres, local and international non-governmental organizations and the private sector.

 EETU is housed in the New Office Facility (NOF), South Wing, Block 2, Middle Level at UN Environment Headquarters in Nairobi, Kenya.
-However, there are other EET regional focal points located in Mexico City (for Latin America and the Caribbean region), Bangkok (for Asia and the Pacific region), Geneva (for Europe) and Bahrain (for West Asia region).
+However, there are other EET regional focal points located in Panama City (for Latin America and the Caribbean region), Bangkok (for Asia and the Pacific region), Geneva (for Europe) and Bahrain (for West Asia region).

 Provide continued and sustained support to ensure the protection of the environment and the improvement of people’s quality of life by developing and strengthening environmental education and training initiatives which are responsive, locally relevant, and aimed at transforming people’s visions and aspirations into reality for present and future generations.